Chaitanya-Panicker/uber-trip-analysis-powerbi/DATA-DICTIONARY.md

 ## Key Data Fields & Business Terms

+This file contains the data fields used along with their business definitions.
+It explains the meaning, purpose, and context of each field to have a clear understanding before analysis.

+---

 **Avg Booking Amount**
 The average amount of money customers pay for booking a trip or ride.